-Naomi began working with Artspace in 1997 through a local property management company, handling Artspace's Twin Cities commercial properties.
-In 1998, she was hired to create Artspace's first for-profit subsidiary, Performance Property Management Company, which allowed Artspace to take their local commercial property management in-house.
+Naomi began working with Artspace in 1997 through a local property management company, handling Artspace's commercial properties in the Twin Cities.
+In 1998, she was hired to create Artspace's first for-profit subsidiary, Performance Property Management Company, which allowed Artspace to run their local commercial property management team in-house.
 In 2005, Naomi took leave from Artspace to become Executive Director of the Asian Pacific Cultural Center, a nonprofit organization focused on developing a Pan-Asian center to celebrate, promote, and foster understanding of Asian Pacific cultural heritage in Minnesota, where she gained valuable experience employing the Artspace model.
 In 2008, Naomi returned to Artspace in the role of Finance Manager.

-Naomi graduated from the University of Minnesota with a Bachelor of Arts in Cultural Anthropology, and Saint Paul Technical College with an Associate of Applied Science degree as an American Sign Language Interpreter/Transliterator.
+Naomi graduated from the University of Minnesota with a Bachelor of Arts in Cultural Anthropology and Saint Paul Technical College with an Associate Degree of Applied Science as an American Sign Language Interpreter/Translator.

 Naomi brings a unique skillset to the Artspace team, from her managerial experience and financial expertise; to her comprehensive background in government relations, development, and community engagement.
 She takes great pride in her contributions to Artspace's partnerships with First Peoples Fund in South Dakota; PA'I Foundation in Hawaii; and Turtle Mountain Tribal Arts Association in North Dakota.